World Class Entry Level Developers

 - Coders can be hired as interns or juniors, with a probationary period of 3 months before becoming full-time employees.

-- Once employed full-time, placement fees are 15% of the coder’s first year salary (12% if hiring two or more coders) or employers can pay off the coders’ loans to codeX.
+- Once employed full-time, placement fees are 15% of the coder’s first year salary (12% if hiring two or more coders).

 “codeX is an extremely well-run coding program, led by well respected individuals from the Cape Town web development community. io is honoured to partner with codeX to bring some of their interns into the job market and to expose them to real life coding challenges and exciting work.
 Well done on spotting some real raw talent.”